Mato Grosso campaign

 The Mato Grosso campaign was an early Paraguayan offensive in the Paraguayan War.
 Paraguay invaded the Brazilian province of Mato Grosso (now Mato Grosso do Sul).
+Paraguay captured the Brazilian province of Mato Grosso, but it was a pyrrhic victory, since they obtained little gain in it.

 Paraguayan offensive

 Paraguay took the initiative during the first phase of the war: invading Mato Grosso in the north on 14 December 1864, Rio Grande do Sul in the south in early 1865, and the Argentine province of Corrientes.